Union and Shell to resume talks Tuesday over U.S. refinery pact

-HOUSTON Royal Dutch Shell Plc (RDSa.L) and the United Steelworkers union (USW) will resume negotiations on Tuesday over a new labor contract for U.S. refinery workers, the company said on Monday as the walkouts stretched into their ninth day.
+HOUSTON Feb 9 Royal Dutch Shell Plc and the United Steelworkers union (USW) will resume negotiations on Tuesday over a new labor contract for U.S. refinery workers, the company said on Monday as the walkouts stretched into their ninth day.

 The first big refinery strike since 1980 started on Feb.
 1 after Shell walked away from the negotiating table, with both sides disagreeing over the size of wage increases and how to monitor worker safety tied to fatigue.

-Over the weekend, walkouts widened to include BP Plc's (BP.L) Whiting, Indiana, refinery and its joint-venture refinery with Husky Energy (HSE.TO) in Toledo, Ohio.
+Over the weekend, walkouts widened to include BP Plc's Whiting, Indiana, refinery and its joint-venture refinery with Husky Energy in Toledo, Ohio.

 In total, strikes have been called at 11 plants, including nine refineries that account for 13 percent of U.S. refining capacity.
 About 5,400 workers are now on the picket lines.